 A summary of the raw data can be found in Table 1.
-The pooled mean of the equivalent radius is equal to 1.52 meters, while the pooled mean of the width-heigh ratio is 1.10.
-The median of the medians of the equivalent radius in the different networks is equal to 1.22 meters and it is equal to 1.00 for the width-height ratio.
-Detailed statistical values can be found in Appendix A and
+The pooled mean of the equivalent radius is equal to 1.52 m, while the pooled mean of the width-heigh ratio is 1.10.
+The median of the medians of the equivalent radius in the different networks is equal to 1.22 m and it is equal to 1.00 for the width-height ratio.
+Detailed statistical values can be found in Appendix A and all histograms are provided in supplementary materials.